innovyze/Open-Source-Support/README.md

 "%path%\Innovyze Workgroup Client %version%\IExchange" "%~dp0%script%" ICM
 ```
 This example BAT script passes an `EX_script.rb` Ruby script to the `IExchange.exe` executable version `2021.1` using the `64-bit` architecture.

+Multiple scripts performing a similar task can be stored under the same folder.
+These should be appended with the suffix `_v?`, where `?` is an integer representing each variant.

 ## SQL (of the Innovyze Workgroup Products variety)
 Innovyze implements its own subset of SQL (Structured Query Language) for selecting and updating network objects using specified criteria.